glouw/rr/README.md

 ### Value Types

-Aside from numbers which are of double precision, Roman II supports maps, queues, files, strings, booleans, and pointer types which may point to functions or variables.
+Aside from numbers which are of double precision, Roman II supports maps, queues, files, strings, booleans, nulls, and pointer, the latter which may point to functions or variables.

 #### Numbers